 All potentially sensitive information of both a personal and business nature should be disposed of securely to avoid the risk of corporate fraud, identity fraud, industrial espionage and even international espionage – for example, if you are a contractor or supplier to the government, MOD, NATO, etc. Despite a great deal of publicity and adverse headlines, even now, many organisations and individuals still throw out confidential documents without thinking of the potential consequences should the files end up in the wrong hands.
-Since the Data Protection Act was passed in 1998, companies are obliged to destroy hard copies of information on individuals or organisations that could put that person or organisation at risk should the information become public knowledge.
+Since the Data Protection Act was passed in 1998, companies are obliged to protect hard copies of information on individuals or organisations that could put that person or organisation at risk should the information become public knowledge.
 The General Data Protection Regulation (GDPR) of 2018 further increased the responsibility of businesses and organisations to protect the personal data of UK and EU citizens.

 A new data privacy law came into effect in May 2018.
 It’s called the EU General Data Protection Regulation (GDPR) and is a complete overhaul of the legal requirements which must be met by anyone involved in handling personal data of UK and EU citizens.
 The aim of the regulation is to give citizens greater control over what can be done with their personal data by businesses.
 This will be enforced by large fines – up to £17.5 million or 4% of a company’s global turnover – for non-compliance.

 The regulation must be observed by any organisation employing over 250 people.
 This implies that many small businesses will be exempt.
 But that’s not true.
 A business of any size must comply if it’s involved in regular ‘processing’ of certain categories of personal data, which includes collecting and storing as well as using personal data.

 The remit extends to paper based as well as electronic data with around 40% of non-compliance estimated to come from paper based practises*.
 All businesses should support a paper security policy – including shredding facilities.